xenondevs/Docs/docs/invui2/item.md

 There are also various methods available on gui-level that allow mass-updating multiple items at the same time.

-!!! tip "If you're using `invui-kotlin`, the best way is to handle item updating is to use the [declarative gui](declarative-menus.md) design approach."
+!!! tip "If you're using `invui-kotlin`, the best way is to handle item updating is to use the [reactive API](reactive-menus.md)."

 ## Bundle selection